Pesach-Tikvah-Hope-Development-Inc/CCBHC_Measurements/README.md

 ## Purpose

-The goal of this package is to simplify the process for calculating CCBHC measurements for all CCBHCs.
-It does this by taking in all the relevant data for a measurement and outputing whether the data meets the measurements' criteria.
-Here's the DEP-REM-6 as an example:
+This package is designed to simplify CCBHC reporting by automating the measurement process.
+It accepts all relevant clinical —such as PHQ-9s, AUDITs, and SDOH screenings— and insurance data and returns a labeled DataFrame indicating whether each patient meets the criteria for the chosen CCBHC measurements.
+The package is designed to be comprehensive in that you can give it ALL your historical data and it will output EVERY patient labeled in EVERY Measurement Year for a given Measurement.
+Take a look at this DEP-REM-6 example:

 ![simple example of how the package works](https://github.com/Pesach-Tikvah-Hope-Development-Inc/CCBHC_Measurements/blob/main/ccbhc_measurements/diagrams/Simple%20CCBHC_Measurements%20Example.png?raw=true)